AI Integration Guide

 How to Automate Event Registration with Stripe, Make.com and MailerLite

-Your registrant gets an onboarding email within seconds of paying.
+Your registrant receives an onboarding email within seconds of paying.
 You get the data, the revenue, and none of the admin.

 The stack